2025 Edition · Tech Jobs in Europe

 Poland

-Growing tech hub.
-English CVs standard for international companies.
-Certifications and project links highly valued.
+A growing tech hub, especially Warsaw and Kraków.
+English CVs are standard at international companies.
+Certifications and GitHub links are highly valued.

 🇪🇸